 Once the device is set up, all that’s left is to install an app that allows you to interface with the device (i.e. send and receive Bitcoins).

-The app I used is a Chrome application that gives you the following functionalities:
+The app I used is a Chrome extension that gives you the following functionalities:

 - General account details